 Deploying our EAS requires us and our integration partners to work with a new client to map the job site, gather data, and install our AV technology within their fleet and site.
 New deployments yield project-based revenues that are assessed based on the scope of the deployment.
-Our major collaborators in this area are our OEM partners, and we reinforce our deployment capability with integration and services experts like Formel D. Formel D is a globally active service provider to the automotive industry and to manufacturing supply chains.
+Our major collaborators in this area are our OEM partners, and we can reinforce our deployment capability with integration and services from third party partners.
 Working directly with our OEM partners as well as with third party experts ensures that we can deploy our technology globally and at scale.
-These collaborative partnerships are established through mutually beneficial, non-binding memorandums of understanding or partnering agreements for the purpose of joint go-to-market efforts.